carlosgabrielmelo/connection_network_type/CONTRIBUTING.md

 - Examples should always be updated or added.*
 - Tests should always be updated or added.*
 - Format the Dart code accordingly with `flutter format`.
-- Your code should pass the analyzer checks `flutter run analyze`.
+- Your code should pass the analyzer checks `flutter analyze`.
-- Your code should pass all tests `flutter run test`.
+- Your code should pass all tests `flutter test`.
 - Start your PR title with a [conventional commit] type

 If the contribution doesn't meet these criteria, a maintainer will discuss it with you on the issue